razvanperial/Swarm_Decomposition_Deep_Learning/README.md

 - keras
 - tensorflow

-Furthermore, in the **functions** direactory you can find the following files:
+Furthermore, in the **functions** directory you can find the following files:
 - **bandpass.ipynb** - contains the code for applying a bandpass filter to the data
 - **get_data.ipynb** - contains the code for reading the data from the initial dataset
 - **trimmer.ipynb** - contains the code for trimming the data